aritraghsh09/morphML_reloaded/README.md

 Image preloader function of tflearn will automatically create learning sets using this file structure

-To change dataset, change the SDSS CasJobs query `/dataHandlers/zooMaster.txt` and run `python3 dataReader.py` pathing to the new CSV (indices of where the classifications and imageurl must be changed for the data reader to work for new data)
+To change dataset, change the SDSS CasJobs query `/dataHandlers/zooMaster.txt` and run `python3 dataReader.py` pathing to the new CSV (indices of where the classifications and image url must be changed for the data reader to work for new data)

 ---